 Not required for the snubber elastomer.
-Not required for the resilient element elastomer.
-2/

-3/ Not required for elastomers that will have an environment-resistant coating.
+Not required for elastomers that will have an environment-resistant coating.
 These property requirements are addressed in table II for coated elastomers.

 3.3.6.4.1 Physical properties for the elastomer protective coating, if used.
 If an environment-resistant coating is used, the physical properties of the cured elastomer and coating shall meet all requirements cited in table II.
-Properties 1 through 4 pertain to elastomer specimens with their coating applied.
-Properties 5 through 7 are applicable to specimens of the coating only.
-Properties 8 and 9 pertain to the coating when applied to the finished mount.